GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

 Hence, a "2x" screen not just doubles, but quadruples the number of required pixels!

 So, what does this mean in practice?
-High resolution screens enable us to deliver beautiful images, which can be a great product feature.
+High-resolution screens enable you to deliver beautiful images, which can be a great product feature.
 However, high resolution screens also require high-resolution images, therefore:

 * prefer vector images whenever possible as they are resolution independent and always deliver sharp results,